Eduardo Leal is a Portuguese documentary photographer focusing on Latin America social and environmental issues, politics and traditions.

 His work has been published in: Time.com, Roads & Kingdoms, Washington Post, Al Jazeera America, Dagens Nyheter, Svenska Dagbladet, Aftonbladet, Die Press, Courrier International, Greenpeace Magazine, Mashable, Raw Wired, British Journal of Photography, among others.

 Eduardo was selected by l'Association Nationale des Iconographes at the Visa pour l'Image, Perpignan as a finalist for the 2014 ANI-PixPalace award.
 He also was selected as a Coup de Coeur for the 2015 edition.
 He was shortlisted for the 2014 Kuala Lumpur Photo awards with an image of his project Forcados.
-His latest series 'Plastic Trees' regarding the pollution caused by plastic bags on the Bolivian Altiplano won the 1st Prize in the Nature category on the 2015 Estação Imagem, the Portuguese photojournalism awards, and is nominated for the 2015 Sony World Photo Awards in the Campaign category.
+His latest series 'Plastic Trees' regarding the pollution caused by plastic bags on the Bolivian Altiplano won the 1st Prize in the Nature category at the 2015 Estação Imagem, the Portuguese photojournalism awards, and 3rd Place in Campaign category at the 2015 Sony World Photo Awards.

 Eduardo is based between London and South America and is available for assignments.